SnowPantherG/ScrabbleGameWithBotVersion/README.md

 Bag.java:
 Implemented by Anique Ali.
 Needs to be refactored and improved for next iteration.
-Different stategies to implement the class will be discussed in the next team meeting.
+Different strategies to implement the class will be discussed in the next team meeting.

 Tile.java:
 Implemented by Rafid Mehedi Hasan.
 Needs to be refactored and improved for next iteration.
-Different stategies to implement the class will be discussed in the next team meeting.
+Different strategies to implement the class will be discussed in the next team meeting.